matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

-Client authors are reminded to take note of the requirements for [Validity of message edit events](#validity-of-message-edit-events), and to ignore any invalid edit events that may be received.
+Client authors are reminded to take note of the requirements for [Validity of message edit events](#validity-of-message-edit-events), and to ignore any invalid edit events that are received.

 ##### Permalinks